thzandvl/microhack-sap-data/DataFlowConfig.md

 * As sink, select the Synapse SalesOrderItem DataSet
 * Enter the `Staging Area`
 * Publish, Trigger and Monitor the integration pipeline
-* Check the result in Synapse using SQL
+* Create a new SQL scrtipt to check the result in Synapse

 ```sql
 select count(*) from SalesOrderItems